-We report results for 4 of the 5 Omniglot challenge tasks with a single model: 1) one-shot classification, 2) parsing/segmentation, 3) generating new exemplars, and 4) generating new concepts (without constraints); the last task of generating new concepts (from type) is left for future work.
-We provide additional likelihood evaluations to further assess the quality of the generative model.
-Notably, our goal is not to chase state-of-the-art performance on any one task (e.g., classification) across many datasets, as is typical in machine learning research.
-Instead we aim to build a model that learns deep, task-general knowledge within a single domain to support a range of different tasks.
-This "deep expertise" is just as important as "broad expertise" in characterizing human-level concept learning [26], although it gets substantially less attention in today's machine learning.
-Our work here is one proposal for how neurally-grounded approaches can move beyond pattern recognition toward more flexible model-building abilities [25] for capturing deep expertise.
+We develop a GNS model for the Omniglot challenge of learning flexible, task-general representations of handwritten characters.
+We report results on 4 Omniglot challenge tasks with a single model: 1) one-shot classification, 2) parsing/segmentation, 3) generating new exemplars, and 4) generating new concepts (without constraints); the 5th and final task of generating new concepts (from type) is left for future work.
+We also provide log-likelihood evaluations of the generative model.
+Notably, our goal is not to chase state-of-the-art performance on one task across many datasets (e.g., classification).
+Instead we build a model that learns deep, task-general knowledge within a single domain and evaluate it on a range of different tasks.
+This "deep expertise" is arguably just as important as "broad expertise" in characterizing human-level concept learning [37, 31]; machines that seek human-like abilities will need both.
+Our work here is one proposal for how neurally-grounded approaches can move beyond pattern recognition toward the more flexible model-building abilities needed for deep expertise [30].
+In Appendix E, we discuss how to extend GNS to another conceptual domain, providing a proposal for a GNS model of 3D object concepts.